MogwaiMomo/capstone/README.md

 # 2018-12-14:

-Pre-process documents using best practices before gathering bigrams & trigrams: https://www.analyticsvidhya.com/blog/2015/10/6-practices-enhance-performance-text-classification-model/
+Pre-process documents using best practices before gathering bigrams & trigrams:

+https://www.analyticsvidhya.com/blog/2015/10/6-practices-enhance-performance-text-classification-model/

 NEXT: Lemmatize the words

+At some point: play around with tf-idf to find important words in different documents (try doing blog vs twitter vs news)

 Then get back to: